7 Habits of People With Excellent Credit Scores

 Once you know your score, you can start taking steps to raise it by following these seven habits of people with excellent credit scores.

-The most influential factor in your credit score is your payment history, so staying on top of bills is crucial.
+- The most influential factor in your credit score is your payment history, so staying on top of bills is crucial.
 Just one late payment (overdue by 30 days or more) can damage your score.
-FICO recently reviewed the profiles of consumers it calls high achievers (those with scores in the 750-850 range) and found that 72% of those with scores from 750 to 799—and 95% of those with scores of 800 or higher—had no late payments on their credit reports.
+FICO recently reviewed the profiles of consumers it calls high achievers (those with scores higher than 795) and found that 96% of them had no late payments on their credit reports.

 To ensure that you pay bills on time, consider signing up for automatic payments from your bank account or credit card.
 Or set up reminders of upcoming due dates on your smartphone (or mark your paper calendar), suggests Heather Battison, vice president of TransUnion.
 Budgeting site Mint.com can also alert you when bills are coming due for accounts you link to its tool.

 The amount you owe on your credit cards as a proportion of your card limits—known as your credit utilization ratio—is another important score component.
-FICO high achievers with scores from 750 to 799 use a median 10% of the credit available to them, and those with scores of 800 or higher use just 4%.
+FICO high achievers with scores higher than 795 use an average 7% of the credit available to them.
 There are no hard-and-fast rules to pinpoint the optimum ratio, says Can Arkali, principal scientist at FICO.
 But in general, the lower your utilization, the better.
 As a guideline, experts often recommend using no more than 30% of the credit available to you to show lenders that you can manage credit responsibly.
 But if raising your credit score is a priority, keep utilization under 10% on each credit card you have, says Beverly Harzog, consumer credit expert and author of The Debt Escape Plan.

 Even if you stop using a credit card, it's often smart to keep it open so your score benefits from the available credit.
 However, if the card tempts you to overspend or carries an annual fee, closing it may be better.